-The first exam will cover the material from the epistemology section of the course and the introductory material, and will be a mix of short answer questions and a longer paper.
+The first exam will cover the material from the first half of the term (thinking like an ethicist), and will be a mix of short answer questions and a longer paper.
 I will give you ungraded short answer assignments as we reach relevant material in the class, and then provide you with feedback on your written answers.
 You should adjust your short answer responses in light of my comments and submit the revised answers with your paper (which will come at the end of each unit).
 You must indicate where you have made revisions to your paper.
 I will provide more information on the revision process in class.